kubernetes/ingress-nginx/docs/faq/gce.md

 ## Why does the Ingress need a different instance group then the GKE cluster?

-The controller adds/removes Kubernets nodes that are `NotReady` from the lb instance group.
+The controller adds/removes Kubernetes nodes that are `NotReady` from the lb instance group.
 We cannot simply rely on health checks to achieve this for a few reasons.